Sugar Helps Medicine Go Down

 “Subjects in the 3 groups ingested a 300-kcal drink of 75 g glucose…orange juice…or water along with a 900-kcal HFHC meal (egg-muffin and sausage-muffin sandwiches and 2 hash-brown potatoes that contained 81 g carbohydrates, 51 g fat, and 32 g protein)”

-By raising the metabolic rate, fructose improves the ability of the cell to burn glucose, thus increasing the amount of starch which can be safely consumed, protecting from many of the potentially stress promoting blood sugar effects, including those already mentioned in relation to insulin and cortisol as well as other possibly inflammatory substances.
+By increasing metabolism, fructose enables the cell to burn more glucose, increasing the amount of starch which can be safely consumed and protecting from some of its potentially blood sugar disregulating effects.

 “…there may be food products that may be noninflammatory and protective against the proinflammatory effects of other foods.
 These observations are relevant to the role of postprandial inflammation in the pathogenesis of atherosclerosis, cardiovascular disease, and insulin resistance.”

-Personally I think it’s that nobody wants to admit that it’s alright to have your dessert before your dinner, or maybe even, for that matter, instead of your dinner.
+Perhaps nobody wants to admit that it’s ok to have dessert before dinner, or for that matter, instead of dinner.

 See More Here